Azure Newsletter: October 2017

 Azure SQL Database: Track and remediate potential database vulnerabilities

 Vulnerability Assessment is a scanning service built into the Azure SQL Database service itself.
 It employs a knowledge base of rules that identify security vulnerabilities and deviations from best practices, such as misconfigurations, excessive permissions, and exposed sensitive data.
 Results of the assessment include actionable steps to resolve each issue and customized remediation scripts where applicable.
 The assessment report can be customized for each environment and tailored to specific requirements.

 Graph support for Azure SQL Database now generally available

-The rapid growth and complexity of data can leave users struggling to optimise schema and query design to address complex relationships between the data.
-Graph databases introduce simple constructs of nodes and relationships into linked structures for sophisticated modelling.
+The rapid growth and complexity of data can leave users struggling to optimize schema and query design to address complex relationships between the data.
+Graph databases introduce simple constructs of nodes and relationships into linked structures for sophisticated modeling.
 Azure SQL Database now offers fully integrated graph extensions, so users can define graph schema with graph objects.
 T-SQL language extensions help users find patterns and use multi-hop navigation.
 To learn more about Graph support, visit the SQL Server Blog.

 Azure SQL Database: New performance levels and storage add-ons in public preview

 New Standard performance levels S4, S6, S7, S9, and S12 are now even better suited for CPU intensive workloads that don’t require the IO performance provided by the Premium tier.
 New storage add-ons enable purchasing extra storage without having to increase DTUs or eDTUs.
 Purchase extra storage for S3–S12, P1–P6, and PRS1–PRS6 databases up to 1 TB, for Standard elastic pools up to 4 TB, and for smaller eDTU Premium pools up to 1 TB.
 Learn more about these new performance levels and storage add-on options.